zuozhenggh/learning-library/create-labs/labs/1-labs-quickstart-workshop/intro.md

 The labs in this workshop walk you through all the steps to **develop labs and workshops**

 ## What are Labs and Workshops
 A lab is a new model adopted by the DB organization to enhance the tutorial experience.
 Labs are what we all commonly know as Oracle by example (OBE).
-Labs (also called Livelabs) can be combined to form a workshop, formerly known as learning path.
+Labs (also called Livelabs) can be combined to form a workshop, formerly known as Hands-on Lab or HOL, or a Learning Path.

-An individual Markdown (.md) file is called a lab (previously known as an Oracle By Example or OBE, or a tutorial).
+An individual Markdown (.md) file is called a lab.
-A collection of labs is called workshop (previously known as Hands-on Lab or HOL, or a Learning Path).
+A collection of labs is called workshop.

 ## GitHub Projects and Repositories
 * GitHub is organized by projects.